elliottslaughter/task-bench-paper/ppopp20_reviews/rebuttal.md

     unrepresentative.
 For this reason we prefer to use METG(50%) as a more representative measure.
-However, an interested reader can see Figure 7: the value at 0% efficiency is by definition the overhead of the system (as no useful work is being performed).
+However, an interested reader can see Figure 7: the value at 0% efficiency is by definition the overhead of the system (as no useful work is being performed, any remaining time is pure overhead).

   * We do not have hardware metrics at this time but consider this a good direction for future work.

 # Reviewer E

-  * We provide separate kernel implementations for CPU and GPU.
+  * We provide separate, optimized kernel implementations for CPU and GPU.

   * See above for a description of the MPI implementation.
-The Dask implementation (which is representative of implicitly parallel systems) is shown in Listing 2.
+The Dask implementation in Listing 2 is implicitly parallel.

   * Compare Figures 7 and 8.
 In Figure 7, the spread between systems
     (at the highest efficiency achieved by each system) is larger, because some systems reserve cores for internal use.
-With the exception of OmpSs (which we are investigating), this gap is not present in Figure 8.
+With the exception of OmpSs (which we are investigating), this gap disappears in Figure 8.

   * A number of slower systems are challenging to run within the time limit; TensorFlow is one of these.

-  * Regarding task granularity, \[2] describes data analytics platforms as executing tasks that "complete in hundreds of milliseconds".
-Note this is after optimizations to the scheduler to enable more fine-grained tasks, and even then task granularity is specifically cited as a challenge in scaling such systems.
-In contrast, \[3] (related work section) describes typical HPC systems that execute millisecond granularity tasks or smaller.
+  * Regarding task granularity, \[2] describes data analytics platforms as executing "tiny" tasks that "complete in hundreds of milliseconds", implying that traditional task granularities in this domain are larger.
+Note this is after scheduler optimizations that enable more fine-grained tasks.
+In contrast, \[3] (related work) describes typical HPC granularities in the millisecond range.

-    \[3] Kay Ousterhout, The Case for Tiny Tasks in Compute Cluster, HotOS13.
+    \[2] Kay Ousterhout, The Case for Tiny Tasks in Compute Cluster, HotOS13.

-    \[2]: Reazul Hoque, et al., Dynamic Task Discovery in PaRSEC - A Data-flow Task-based Runtime, ScalA17.
+    \[3]: Reazul Hoque, et al., Dynamic Task Discovery in PaRSEC - A Data-flow Task-based Runtime, ScalA17.